soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 Take an input image of a face.

 ### 2. Covertion of gray scale image:
 Convert the image into gray scale image.
-We need less information for each pixel to detect eye direction.
-That’s why, we convert it into grey scale from colour image.
-We have used rgb2gray function for this process.
+Less information for each pixel are needed to detect eye direction.
+That’s why, they are converted into grey scale image from color image.
+Rgb2gray function is used for this process.

 ### 3. Apply Viola Jones Method:
 The algorithm has 4 stages: